-Advancement to Candidacy forms are available in the Division of Nursing office or the Office of Graduate Studies, River Front Center 206, (916) 278-6470.
+Advancement to Candidacy forms are available online at www.csus.edu, Office of Graduate Studies.
 The student fills out the form after planning a degree program in consultation with his/her advisor.
 The completed form is then returned to the Office of Graduate Studies for approval.
 Students may not register for the Culminating Requirement until they have advanced to candidacy.

-Requirements • Master of Science Degree Units required for the MS: 39
+Requirements • Master of Science Degree

+Units required for the MS: 36-52